npcardoso/docker-joomla-softaculous/README.md

 ## Restoring a backup

-To restore a backup, copy the tar.gz file onto the "backup" directory.
-Either rename the file to "backup.tar.gz" or change the corresponding environment in the "environment.sh" file.

-You can start the containers by running:
+You can restore a backup by running:

 ```
-docker-compose build
-docker-compose run
+./restore.sh <backup.tar.gz>
 ```

 Once the container is running you will get a joomla website on